esamford/Duplicate_Image_Remover/README.md

 # Duplicate Image Remover
-Designed to search folders for duplicate images and notify the user when a potential duplicate has been found.
+This program is designed to search folders for duplicate images and notify the user when a potential duplicate has been found.
 The user will then be able to see details about each image, as well as the images themselves, and choose which one to remove, if either.

 # Features
 Displays information about each image, including the name of the image, the image path, the image